getodk/central-backend/docs/api.md

 ODK Central v1.0 adds Public Links to the API, and makes one minor breaking change.

+**Added**:

+* The new [Public Link](/reference/forms-and-submissions/'-public-access-links) resource lets you create Public Access Links, granting anonymous browser-based access to submit to your Forms using Enketo.

 **Changed**:

 * The non-extended App User response no longer includes a `createdBy` numeric ID.
 To retrieve the creator of an App User, request the extended response.
-* We no longer reject the request if multiple authentication schemes are presented, and instead document the priority order of the different schemes [here](TODO).
+* We no longer reject the request if multiple authentication schemes are presented, and instead document the priority order of the different schemes [here](/reference/authentication).

 ### ODK Central v0.9